 l

-Divers and slides
+Culverts and slides

-Divers Sauwerd
+Sauwerd Culvert

-Reitdiep Garnwerd inlet
+Reitdiep inlet, Garnwerd

 This old inlet used to connect the Reitdiep and the Oude Diepje.
 The check valve prevented the Oude Diepje from filling up with salt water at high tide.
 This inlet can still be admired from the Reitdiep.

-Great Tjariet Diver
+Great Tjariet Culvert

 The culvert from 1903 located here is unique because of its masonry and the memorial stone that indicates its origin.